 Call them oilfield detectives, night riders of the hemlocks, or simply oil scouts.
 These early oil and gas well investigators separated fact from fiction.

-In the hard winter of 1888, famed 37-year-old oil scout Justus C. McMullen, succumbs to pneumonia – contracted while scouting production data from the Pittsburgh Manufacturers’ Gas Company’s well at Cannonsburg.
+In the hard winter of 1888, 37-year-old oil scout Justus C. McMullen, succumbed to pneumonia – contracted while scouting production data from the Pittsburgh Manufacturers’ Gas Company’s well at Cannonsburg, Pennsylvania.

-McMullen, publisher of the Bradford, Pennsylvania, “Petroleum Age” newspaper, already had contributed much to America’s early petroleum industry as a reliable oil field detective.
+McMullen, publisher of the Bradford “Petroleum Age” newspaper, already had contributed much to America’s early petroleum industry as a journalist and oilfield detective.

 Night Riders of the Hemlocks

-In the excitement of Pennsylvania’s oil boom and with prices rising, margin trading of oil certificates was common – but unpredictable downturns ruined many a fortune seeker.
+The first American oil well in 1859 launched a Pennsylvania drilling boom – and created a brand new industry.
+With oil prices rising, margin trading of oil certificates became common – but unpredictable downturns ruined many fortune seeker.
 Conversely, if a speculator believed prices would fall, he could “sell short” and turn a profit.
 Optimism, pessimism, and rumor influenced the oil market’s behavior in both directions.
 Enter the oil scout.

-Call them oilfield detectives, a profession born as pipelines came into wide use in America’s early fields.
-Pipelines, a new and more efficient way of transporting oil, brought dramatic changes to the way oil was traded in the 1870s.
+Oilfield detecting was a profession born as oil pipelines came into wider use in Pennsylvania oilfields.
+A more efficient way of transporting oil, pipelines brought dramatic changes to the way oil was traded in the 1870s.
 As the petroleum industry grew complex – and risky – buyers and sellers became more wary.